Moving applications and data to the cloud may seem risky, but the idea behind migration is quickly becoming paramount.

 Rightsizing with Reserved Instances

-Post-integration, evaluate workload performance to determine which resources were overly provisioned; resulting in rightsizing virtual machines gives the company huge cost reductions by purchasing reserved instances for predictable workloads.
+Virtual machines provide the company with huge cost reductions by purchasing reserved instances for predictable workloads.

 Control Actual Costs with Azure Cost Management

 Azure Cost Management and Billing is used for monitoring spending by creating budgets and alerts.
-This creates a proactive approach that aligns actual cloud spending with business goals.

 How HexaCorp help you with Smooth Azure Migration?